NNLP-IL/Hebrew-Paraphrase-Dataset/README.md

 ## Data Format

-Each instance in the dataset typically contains:
+Each instance in the dataset includes:
 - **Original Text:** The source text.
 - **Paraphrase:** A generated paraphrase of the original text.
 - **Source:** Genre/Source (For Example: Wikipedia).
 - **Type:** sentence/paragrph.
 - **Gold:** indicate whether the instance is part of the gold-standard subset.